rescrv/libmacaroons/README.md

     >>> DP.signature
     'b38b26ab29d3724e728427e758cccc16d9d7f3de46d0d811b70b117b05357b9b'

-The root macaroon ``M'' and its discharge macaroons ``MS'' are ready for the request.
+The root macaroon 'M`` and its discharge macaroons ``MS' are ready for the request.
 Alice can serialize them all and send them to the bank to prove she is authorized to access her account.
 The bank can verify them using the same verifier we built before.
 We provide the discharge macaroons as a third